yschroe/chessalyzer.js/README.md

 ## Heatmap analysis functions

-The function you create for heatmap generation gets passed three parameters inside `genereateHeatMap()`: `board, sqrCoords, loopCoords`:
+The function you create for heatmap generation gets passed up to four parameters inside `genereateHeatMap()`: `board, sqrCoords, loopCoords, optData`:

 -   `board`: Includes a `stats` object for general board stats and a 8x8 array of ChessTiles.
 Each ChessTile represents a tile on the chess board.
 You can get the data of one specific tile by accessing the array `board.tiles`.
 The ChessTile at the indices `[0][0]` represents the A8 square, the ChessTile at `[7][7]` is the H1 square.
 If you are interested in the data of one specific tile, you can just access it by `board.tiles[row][col]`.
 The ChessTiles themself contain various data described at [Tracked statistics](#tracked-statistics).
 Moreover the Tiles contain a `defaultPiece` class member of Type `ChessPiece`.
 Because the tiles from row 2 to 5 (0-based) contain no pieces at the start of the game, the `defaultPiece` for these rows is `null`.
 -   `sqrCoords`: Contain the coordinates of the square you passed into the `genereateHeatMap()` function
 -   `loopCoords`: Contains the coordinates of the square the current heatmap value is calculated for.
 The `genereateHeatMap()` function loops over every square of the board to calculate a heat map value for each tile.
+-   `optData`: Optional data you may need in this function.
+For example, if you wanted to generate a heatmap to show the average position of a piece after X moves, you could pass that 'X' here.

 ## Tracked statistics